isomerpages/moe-xinminpri/_cca/Sports/Volleyball.md

 ---
 ![](/images/CCA/volleyball%20s.jpg)

-# **Volleyball**

-### CCA Mission & Key Programmes:
+# **Mission & Key Programmes:**

-Volleyball CCA in Xinmin Primary School aims to impart technical volleyball skills to our players that can be used as transferrable skills in the future, with an outcome of being a Lifelong Learner.
+Volleyball CCA in Xinmin Primary School aims to impart the necessary volleyball skills and mould our students to be resilient individuals as lifelong learners.

-Although it is a specialized discipline, the passionate Volleyball team at Xinmin Primary School welcomes and encourages students of varying abilities and talents.

-While the development of individual skills is important, we also aim to develop our Xinminites’ communication and collaboration skills during trainings and competitions.
-We emphasize the importance of Values in Sports where our players focuses on tenacity, sportsmanship and respect.
+While the development of individual skills is important, we also aim to develop our Xinminites’ collaboration skills during trainings and competitions.
+Besides emphasizing the importance of school core values, we also focus on tenacity, sportsmanship and respect.

-With the differences in ability, our players learn the importance of being an Innovative Collaborator while they work together and be resilient as a team in pursuit of a common goal.
-These values cultivated through the sport help build and shape their character to be a Confident Leader and instill a sense of determination and drive for success in all aspects of life.
+Although our players join the sport with the differences in ability, they learn the importance of being a collaborator while they work together as a team in pursuit of a common goal.
+These values cultivated through the sport help players build and shape their character to be a good team player.

-### Teachers in Charge:
+### Teachers-in-Charge

 Mr M Muruggapan (Overall In-charge)